ThoughtWorksInc/ruby-test-project/README.md

-Nearly empty ruby project with a failing test!
+Nearly empty Ruby project with a failing test!
 ===

 This project is set up with bundler and rake.